Legal

 In the following, 'principal' refers to the person for whom the auxiliary person works, and the contracting party of the 'principal' is referred to as 'co-contractor', with whom the auxiliary person therefore has no direct contractual relationship.

-Under current law, the auxiliary person ('execution agent') has an elaborate protection vis-à-vis the co-contractor of his principal: as a rule, the co-contractor cannot hold the auxiliary person accountable for the latter's defective performance of the agreement between the principal and its main co-contractor.
-This is established case law (of Belgium’s highest civil court) and is in practice referred to as the 'quasi-immunity of the auxiliary person/execution agent'.
+Up to and including 31 December 2024, the auxiliary person ('execution agent') had an elaborate protection vis-à-vis the co-contractor of his principal: as a rule, the co-contractor could not hold the auxiliary person accountable for the latter's defective performance of the agreement between the principal and its main co-contractor.
+This was established case law (of Belgium’s highest civil court) and is in practice referred to as the 'quasi-immunity of the auxiliary person/execution agent'.

-The auxiliary persons are therefore extensively protected against non-contractual claims by the contracting parties of their principal pursuant to the wrong, late or non-performance of the principal's contractual obligations.
+The auxiliary persons were therefore extensively protected against non-contractual claims by the contracting parties of their principal pursuant to the wrong, late or non-performance of the principal's contractual obligations.

 Some common examples:

-• Under current law, if the plasterer has carried out its plastering work completely incorrectly, the co-contractor can only turn to his main contractor (with whom he has an agreement) for compensation and cannot hold the plasterer liable for damage resulting from this fault.
+• Under previous law, if the plasterer had carried out its plastering work completely incorrectly, the co-contractor could only turn to his main contractor (with whom he has an agreement) for compensation and could not hold the plasterer liable for damage resulting from this fault.

-• The customer of a company whose directors refuse to perform a contractual obligation of the company cannot hold the directors personally liable for the damage resulting from this refusal.
+• The customer of a company whose directors refused to perform a contractual obligation of the company could not hold the directors personally liable for the damage resulting from this refusal.

-• An employer's customer cannot hold the former’s employee liable for the damage he has suffered as a result of an employee's fault in the performance of his employment contract.
+• An employer's customer could not hold the former’s employee liable for the damage he had suffered as a result of an employee's fault in the performance of his employment contract.

-• The principal of which the CFO is a management company cannot turn to the natural person behind the management company for an error made by the natural person in the performance of the service agreement.
+• The principal of which the CFO is a management company could not turn to the natural person behind the management company for an error made by the natural person in the performance of the service agreement.

 The new Civil Code[1] puts an end to the quasi-immunity of the auxiliary person: